abpframework/abp/docs/en/CLI.md

         * `--pwa`: Specifies the project as Progressive Web Application.
       * `blazor-server`: Blazor Server UI.
 There are some additional options for this template:
         * `--tiered`: The Identity Server and the API Host project comes as separate projects and run at different endpoints.
 It has 3 startup projects: *HttpApi.Host*, *AuthServer* and *Blazor* and and each runs on different endpoints.
 If not specified, you will have a single endpoint for your web project.
-      * `maui`: .NET MAUI.
-A minimalist .NET MAUI application will be created if you specify this option.
       * `none`: Without UI.
 No front-end layer will be created.
 There are some additional options for this template:
         * `--separate-auth-server`: The Identity Server project comes as a separate project and runs at a different endpoint.
 It separates the Identity Server from the API Host application.
 If not specified, you will have a single endpoint in the server side.
     * `--mobile` or `-m`: Specifies the mobile application framework.
 If not specified, no mobile application will be created.
 Available options: